Telemundo Logo

 The beginning of Telemundo was the NetSpan network, created by WNJU and KSTS in 1984.
 The name served as the emblem.
 The name indicated that the network provided content in Spanish.

 The sign was divided into two capital letters: Net and Span.
 The elongated lower glyph of S emphasizes the first part of the name, connecting with N and highlighting the word Net.
-Each of the stations had an extensive broadcasting network.
-WNJU operated in New York, while KSTS in South Bay.
+Each station had an extensive broadcasting network.
+WNJU operated in New York, while KSTS operated in the South Bay.
 Both companies were private.
-They laid the foundation for uniting a series of channels with the creation of a nationwide network.
+They laid the foundation for uniting a series of channels into a nationwide network.
 The first on the list was KVEA, whose owners later formed Telemundo.

 1987